zeek/zeek/doc/frameworks/broker.rst

 To receive remote events, you need to first subscribe to a "topic" to which the events are being sent.
 A topic is just a string chosen by the sender, and named in a way that helps organize events into various categories.
+See the :ref:`topic naming conventions section <broker_topic_naming>` for more on how topics work and are chosen.

 Use the :bro:see:`Broker::subscribe` function to subscribe to topics and define any event handlers for events that peers will send.

 .. btest-include:: ${DOC_ROOT}/frameworks/broker/events-listener.bro